Rob Moose: Conducting and performing

 In 2007, Moose made his debut as a conductor and orchestrator in a performance with Sufjan Stevens at the John F. Kennedy Center for the Performing Arts Opera House.
 He was the conductor on Antony and the Johnsons' live album Cut the World (2012).
 He has worked as a conductor at numerous venues, including the Walt Disney Concert Hall and the Royal Opera House.
 Moose has also conducted orchestras in performance for Anohni, Sufjan Stevens, and Bruce Hornsby.
 Moose's orchestrations have been performed by Laura Marling and 12 Ensemble, Amos Lee with the Colorado Symphony, and by the Dallas Symphony Orchestra.

 Moose has toured with Antony and the Johnsons, Sufjan Stevens, The National, Beth Orton, Glen Hansard, and Blake Mills, and My Brightest Diamond.
 He has also played viola in performance with Jay-Z and played violin in performance for Savion Glover, Josh Groban, Vampire Weekend, and Duncan Sheik.
 Recently, Moose served as the musical director for Sara Bareilles' "Amidst the Chaos" tour in 2019.

 Production

-Moose has worked as a producer on Ben Folds' So There (2015), Gabriel Kahane's The Ambassador (2014), Time for Three's 2014 eponymous debut album, My Brightest Diamond's All Things Will Unwind (2011) The Staves and yMusic's collaborative album The Way Is Read (2017), and Phoebe Bridgers' EP Copycat Killer (2020).
+Moose has worked as a producer on Ben Folds' So There (2015), Gabriel Kahane's The Ambassador (2014), Time for Three's 2014 eponymous debut album, My Brightest Diamond's All Things Will Unwind (2011) The Staves and yMusic's collaborative album The Way Is Read (2017), Phoebe Bridgers' EP Copycat Killer (2020), and BrhyM's (Bruce Hornsby and yMusic) Deep Sea Vents.